 A little bit about me...

 My name is Rob Costello, and mostly I write fiction for and about young people.
 In my stories, I try to explore what it's like being a teenager living through the strange, scary, horny, painful, and bewildering experience of growing up.
-As a gay man, my characters are frequently queer or questioning and find themselves in weird, embarrassing, and unlikely situations, trying to figure out who they want to be - and be with - while fighting against the jerks and bigots that try to stop them.
+As a queer man, my characters are frequently queer or questioning and find themselves in weird, embarrassing, and unlikely situations, trying to figure out who they want to be - and be with - while fighting against the jerks and bigots that try to stop them.
 Sometimes they have to struggle against abusive, neglectful, or even predatory adults.
 Sometimes they lose.
 Sometimes they get hurt.
 But they almost always kick ass in the end.

 I enjoy reading mythology, folklore, and genre fiction (sci-fi, fantasy, horror, etc.), so these things have a way of creeping into my stories sometimes.
 But not always.

 Before I discovered writing, I cleaned toilets and flipped burgers for a living.
 I dealt cards in a casino.
 I processed trade documents for an international bank.
 I dispatched police and emergency services, and answered 911 calls.
 I’ve been a receptionist, a secretary, and a chief of staff.
 I was a social media manager for a while, too, and ever a speechwriter.
 In 2012 I earned my MFA degree in Writing for Children and Young Adults from the Vermont College of Fine Arts.
 I’m proud of that.
 But it doesn’t mean I know how to write any better than anybody else.
 It just means I tried really hard and did my best.

 I'm also an alumnus of the Millay Colony for the Arts, a beautiful and secluded retreat for artists and writers located on the former estate of the poet Edna St. Vincent Millay.
 It's an amazing place.
 I highly recommend it!